Skip to main content Skip to search Skip to main navigation

 The SDXM features a Jackson high- output humbucker on the bridge and Jackson single-coil pickups on the neck and middle.
 The humbucking pickup has been carefully tuned for a full, rich tone and offers maximum overdrive and tonal duration, while the single-coil pickups in the middle and neck deliver the signature Strat® snap.
 A 5-way blade selector switch, together with individual tone and volume pots, offers an almost endless range of sound possibilities, while the Floyd Rose® Original Double-Locking Tremolo system ensures that the guitar doesn't go out of tune, no matter how you play it.

-• Technology: Solid body
+• Technology: Solid Body

-• Body shape: Modern ST
+• Body shape: Modern Strat

 • Neck: Maple